-Rinse - Using pressurized potable water such as a garden hose, (< 689.5 kpa [100 psi]), rinse the coils and continue to always work in sections/panels.
+Rinse - Using pressurized potable water such as a garden hose, (< 100 psi), rinse the coils and continue to always work in sections/panels.

 Continue until all coil areas on the inside of the unit have been rinsed.
-Note: Coils must always be cleaned / back flushed, opposite of airflow to prevent impacting the dirtinto the coil.
+Note: Coils must always be cleaned / back flushed, opposite of airflow to prevent impacting the dirt into the coil.